 Post 3 at Large

-In 2002, he co-founded City Living Home Furnishings in Atlanta, a family-run operation that grew into a multi-million dollar business with two locations and over 20 employees.
+In 1999, Dickens began working for DSM Engineering Plastics as an engineer and in 2002 he co-founded City Living Home Furnishings in Atlanta, a family-operated business that grew into a multi-million dollar business with two locations and over 20 employees.
 City Living won numerous awards including Atlanta’s Best Contemporary Furniture store (2005) and one of the top 50 furniture retailers in the nation by Home Accents magazine.
-Dickens oversaw City Living’s operations, finance, and marketing efforts until 2010.
+Dickens oversaw City Living’s operations, finances, and marketing efforts until 2010.

 He returned to his alma mater to serve as the Assistant Director of Outreach Initiatives for Georgia Tech’s Office of Institute Diversity.
 He managed the graduate school recruitment program and helps hundreds of undergraduate students each year successfully transition into college life.
 Dickens authored grant proposals annually for 6 years that funded the university’s first African-American Male Initiative which he managed that resulted in 96% retention rates and higher GPAs for black male participants over all other ethnic groups.
 He also advised the undergraduate chapter of his Fraternity Kappa Alpha Psi and directed the university’s minority graduate school recruitment program called FOCUS.

 In 2016, Dickens became the new Executive Advisor for TechBridge, a nonprofit that drives community impact by bringing affordable technology and business expertise to other nonprofits.
 Andre is charged with building relationships with large nonprofits across the US.
 TechBridge’s mission to ultimately reduce poverty through technology aligns perfectly with Andre’s personal mission and attracted him to this role that he enjoys.